 An employer must pay an employee who is discharged or terminated, who quits or resigns, or who is laid off, by the end of the established pay period.
 This requirement may be altered by a collective bargaining agreement.
-Washington Code 49.48.010
+WA Statute 49.48.010

 Employees who are suspended or resigns due to a labor dispute (strike)

-Virginia has no law regarding an when an employer must pay an employee who has resigned due to a labor dispute.
-Presumably an employer would pay an employee who resigns employment due to a labor dispute by the end of the established pay period.
+Washington has no law regarding when an employer must pay an employee who has resigned due to a labor dispute.
+Presumably, an employer would pay an employee who resigns employment due to a labor dispute by the end of the established pay period.